-The church, which was built at the same time as the convent, is primarily Baroque in style, although it has undergone several modifications.
+The church, which began to be built at the same time as the convent, is mainly Baroque in style, although it has undergone many modifications.

-It is the only building from the old Santo Domingo convent that still retains its original configuration.
-It was begun in 1592 and was not completed until over a century later.
-There is a single nave, 31 m long, and five lateral chapels on each side.
-The high altar is presided by a Baroque Genovese reredos.
-In 1730, the church underwent important modifications following the explosion of the Santa Llúcia gunpowder store.
-The most important are the three Valencia-style tile covered domes that tope the chapels of Sant Antoni, la Purísima and Del Roser.
-Several fires have ruined most of its artistic value (mural paintings and images).
-It houses the Sant Pere Apòstol parish church since 1928.
+It is the only building from the old Santo Domingo Convent to conserve its original design.
+It was started in 1592 and not completed until over a century later.
+It has a single nave, 31 metres long, and five side chapels on each side.
+The main altar has a Genovese Baroque altarpiece.
+In 1730, the church underwent major modifications following the gunpowder explosion in Santa Llúcia.
+The most important of these are the three domes, covered with tiles in the Valencian style, which crown the Sant Antoni, La Purísima and El Roser chapels.
+Various fires have destroyed much of the artistic value (mural paintings and religious images).
+Since 1928, it has housed the Sant Pere Apòstol Parish Church.